 Walking Belt Width

-It doesn’t matter what size runner you are because all treadmills have different walking widths.
-In general, the wider the better.
+It doesn’t matter what size runner you are because treadmills have different walking widths.
+In general, the wider, the better.

 Don’t forget to read Reviews

-Make sure you read reviews and check out what others have to say about a treadmill before you buy.
+Make sure you read reviews and check out what others say about a treadmill before you buy.

 Understand Which Treadmill will be Best for Home Use

-A treadmill’s motor is one of the most important things to consider because the motor will affect its reliability and power.
+A treadmill’s motor is one of the most important things to consider because it will affect its reliability and power.

-Below are recommendations from our blog, which you may find useful:
+Below are recommendations from our blog, which you may find helpful:

 - For Walking: 2.0 CHP (minimum)